-Wendy Tangen-Foster is past-president of the Suzuki Association of Minnesota and currently directs Ms. Wendy’s Suzuki Violin Studio in St. Paul where children and adults learn sensitivity, confidence, and expressivity as part of a joyfully vibrant community of families.
+Wendy Tangen-Foster is past-president of the Suzuki Association of Minnesota and currently directs Ms. Wendy’s Suzuki Violin Studio in St. Paul where children and adults learn violin as part of a joyfully vibrant community of students, parents and families.
 She is also the former director of the Suzuki Strings Program at the Saint Paul Conservatory of Music and a former instructor at HeartStrings Studio in River Falls, Wisconsin, where she worked with Joan Molloy.

 Wendy began her Suzuki teacher-training in high school with LeRoy Bauer, Deborah Goolsby, and Craig Timmerman, and furthered her studies with Jacqueline Maurer, Carol Smith, Pat D’Ercole, Kathleen Spring, Joanne Bath, Edmund Sprunger, Joseph Kaminsky, Nancy Lokken, Alice Joy Lewis, and Ronda Cole.